Semaeopus/semaeopus-wikisite-content/content/OffGridLuaAPI/Constants.md

 | PopupType.warning  | A warning to the player       |
 | PopupType.download | Begin a timed download window |
 | PopupType.progress | Trigger a progress bar        |

-This file is auto generated, please don't edit manually!

-**Docs last hacked together on**: 09/12/2024 12:54